michaeltchapman/folsom-manifests/README.md

     vagrant up build

+There are now two options: boot using the Ubuntu 12.04 base box, or boot using a blank box and install using PXE.
+The former is better for quickly testing openstack, the latter is more useful for simulating the install of a bare metal server.
+If you choose to use PXE, you will need to install the virtualbox extension pack https://www.virtualbox.org/wiki/Downloads

+To bring up nodes using the ubuntu 12.04 base box:

+    vagrant up control_basevm

+    vagrant up compute_basevm

-Now, bring up the blank boxes so that they can PXE boot against the master
+To bring up nodes using blank boxes and PXE boot them:

-    vagrant up control
+    vagrant up control_pxe

-    vagrant up compute
+    vagrant up compute_pxe

 Now, you have created a fully functional openstack environment, now have a look at some services: